eriknovak/template-experiment-project/src/data/README.md

-# Data Processing Scripts
+# Data Scripts

-This folder contains python scripts for data processing.
+This folder contains Python scripts for data processing.